 Some people call drinks with added sugar “liquid candy.”
 Would you drink candy to quench your thirst?

-What drinks are the best choice?
+What drinks are a nutritious choice?
 Present slideshow so kids can compare the amount of sugar in beverages in both grams and teaspoons.
 Highlight that chocolate milk can have as much added sugar as fruit drinks!
 Sodas have the most added sugar.
 Water and milk are the most nutritious choices!

-Call out that the chart on the slideshow shows an 8 oz. serving (1 cup).
-Many beverage bottles are 12, 16, and 20 oz., so they will contain even more added sugar.
+Call out that the Sugar Alert chart on the slideshow shows an 8 oz. serving (1 cup).
+Many beverage bottles are 12, 16, and 20 oz., so they contain even more added sugar.

 Teacher note: Some drinks with artificial sweeteners show zero grams of sugar.
 Let kids know that if the drinks taste sweet and the sugar line says “0” there are likely to be artificial sweeteners inside.
 Artificial sweeteners are manufactured substitutes for sugar, they are not naturally occurring.

-Check for understanding: What drink choices are best for your body and brain?
+Check for understanding: What drink choices are the best fuel for your body and brain?

 Students use the Drink Tally handout to track their drink choices for one day.

 Today we learned that water and milk are your best drink choices to quench thirst and provide nutrition.
 Next, we will learn about nutritious snack choices.